International Men's Day: Zimbabwe

 International Men's Day was inaugurated in Zimbabwe on 19 November 2011.
 The commemorations were held at Chibuku Stadium in Chitungwiza under the theme Giving The Boy Child The Best Possible Start In Life.
-Fred Misi, the chairman of Men's Forum Varume Svinurai/Vhukhani said the commemorations came at a time when attention was being given to the girl child at the expense of boys, and noted, "Whilst it is important to focus on the specific needs of the girl child, we are creating a crisis by ignoring the specific needs of the boy child," Misi highlighted the growing trend that many boys were dropping out of school and were hooked on hard drugs as well as abusing alcohol, while a significant number of those who were completed secondary and tertiary education were roaming the streets because of unemployment.
+Fred Misi, the chairman of Men's Forum Varume Svinurai/Vhukhani said the commemorations came at a time when attention was being given to the girl child at the expense of boys, and noted: "Whilst it is important to focus on the specific needs of the girl child, we are creating a crisis by ignoring the specific needs of the boy child", Misi highlighted the growing trend that many boys were dropping out of school and were hooked on hard drugs as well as abusing alcohol, while a significant number of those who were completed secondary and tertiary education were roaming the streets because of unemployment.
 He added the government and Zimbabweans needed to act immediately.
 A number of prominent persons attended and gave papers on the need to give the boy child assistance.
 There was drama and poetry from various groups and individual high school students in line with the theme of the celebrations, and the Zimbabwe Minister of Women Affairs, Gender and Community Development, Olivia Muchena gave a key note address in which she said, "It is an occasion for men to celebrate their achievements and contributions, in particular their contributions to community, family, marriage and child care while highlighting the discrimination against them...
 International Men's Day is an opportunity for people everywhere of good will to appreciate and celebrate the men in their life and the contributions they make to society for the greater good of all hence it being important for us to celebrate this day equally as we did with The International Women's Day."

-America
+Americas

 Antigua and Barbuda

 In 2010, the Government of Antigua and Barbuda announced its official inauguration of International Men's Day.
 The day was celebrated with a public observation, speeches and TV interviews.
-In the keynote speech C. W. Roberts defined the purpose of International Men's Day as, "A global occasion to celebrate the positive contributions and variegated experience of being male.
+In the keynote speech C. W. Roberts defined the purpose of International Men's Day as "A global occasion to celebrate the positive contributions and variegated experience of being male.
 On this day we celebrate men's and boys' strengths whilst taking time to acknowledge their vulnerabilities and their needs."
 Roberts added that the day intended to transcend negative stereotyping and to encourage and embrace greater options for men and for all people.